15 Mar, 2019

 Understanding the “value” in the “chain”

-Logistics is not a fixed cost element of the supply chain and the value of logistics in ensuring customer satisfaction cannot be overstated.
+Logistics is not a fixed cost element of the supply chain and the value of logistics in ensuring customer’s satisfaction cannot be overstated.
 As such logistics companies can erect a platform where planners have increased role in reducing transportation costs and optimizing of resources to give more worth per dollar to the customer.
 The companies can learn from the experience; gather, analyze and study the data of the past and explore areas where costs can be decreased and optimized for future usage.
 The logistics providers can reduce waste in terms of fuel consumption, container levels, inaccurate routing and ineffective warehousing and delivery.
 The logistics service providers can avoid breakdowns and bottlenecks in the value chain.
 In case there is an operational change, a dynamic strategy can identify best routes, transport modes and delivery windows to avoid incurring losses in addressing the changing variables.
 Keeping in view the customer’s customer we have to do effective, cost efficient logistics management.
-Transportation should be responsive and economical with end to end visibility.
+Transportation should be responsive and economical with end-to-end visibility.
 Visibility helps lower cost areas without impacting service levels.
-It helps meet any contingency arising out of uncertainty.
+It helps us to be prepared for any contingency arising out of uncertainty in the future.
 Logistics creates value due to the flexibility that enables organizations to change sources of supply quickly.
 Managed effectively, these costs can be rationalized into the overall product-package offered to the customer.